brosenan/y0/doc/spec_analyzer.md

        :lang "y4"
        :langmap langmap
        :path "path/to/spec.md"
-       :errors [{:explanation ["The wrong error was reported:"
+       :errors [["The wrong error was reported:"
                  "No rules are defined to translate statement" `(this-is-unexpected)
-                               "and therefore it does not have any meaning"] :line 2}]}
+                 "and therefore it does not have any meaning"]]}
    (provided
     (mock-parse "example" "example" "void main() {\n}") => (ok [[`(this-is-unexpected)] []])))